What type of application is considered portable power?

 Is Cryo technology competitive with other methods of portable power?

-Our quick refueling capability is not only competitive but in many cases, makes our Cryo technology superior to the alternatives.
+Our quick refueling capability is not only competitive, but in many cases allows our Cryo technology to be superior to the alternatives.
 After quick refueling, the two other most important factors for portable power tend to be the specific energy being carried by the energy source and the amount of that energy converted into usable work.
-In terms of energy carried per kilogram, Cryo based material is very competitive with Lead, Nickel, and Lithium-Ion based battery cells.
-Also, battery cells have a small advantage in the percentage of energy that can be delivered for mechanical output.
+In terms of energy carried per kilogram, our Cryo based material is very competitive with Lead, Nickel, and Lithium-Ion based battery cells.
+Battery cells do have a small advantage in the percentage of energy that can be delivered for mechanical output.

 The energy delivered chart (click image for larger version) shows the example of electricity input for motive power (transportation).
-Starting with the same 100 kWh of electricity from the grid for all 3 methods, battery cells (shown in silver) deliver the highest overall capacity of around 75%.
+Starting with the same 100 kWh of electricity from the grid for all 3 methods, battery cells (shown in silver) deliver an overall capacity of around 75%.
 The Cryo based cycle without waste heat (represented in green) is lower at just over 50% delivered.
 When waste heat is included (blue + red), the capacity of our proprietary process is just under 72%.
-It should be noted that electricity and waste heat are two separate forms of energy, but since our process is thermal based, Cryo can utilize the waste heat directly where as the battery cells themselves create an undesirable type of waste heat which must be removed by consuming additional energy (usually battery management systems combined with HVAC components).
-Our technology provides up to 95% of the energy delivery capabilities as existing battery based systems.
+Our technology provides up to 95% of the energy delivery capabilities as existing battery based systems. *It should be noted that electricity and waste heat are two separate forms of energy, but since our process is thermal based, our Cryo can utilize the waste heat directly where as the battery cells themselves create waste heat which must be removed by consuming additional energy (usually battery management systems combined with HVAC components).

 Any more differences between our Cryo Technology and batteries?